nanoandrew4/nChess/README.md

 games, otherwise the benchmark may show skewed results.
 Now go download and compile (if necessary):
 [pgn-extract](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/).
 Run the program on your PGN file with the following flags: '-Wuci -s --noresults --nocomments --nobadresults'.
 Depending on your file size, this may take a while.
-Once that is done, run the 'scripts/cleanupUCIFile.awk' script on the file that pgn-extract created, and pipe that output into a new file.
+Once that is done, run [scripts/cleanupUCIFile.awk](https://github.com/nanoandrew4/nChess/blob/master/scripts/cleanupUCIFile.awk) on the file that pgn-extract created, and pipe that output into a new file.
 This final file is what may be used for running the benchmark suite.

 If your file should not work, you have replicated the steps correctly and have verified that the file is in fact valid, go ahead and open an issue so the matter can be resolved.